tatinCode/tatinCode/README.md

 # Tatin — CS @ SFSU · Systems & Frontend

-I build across the stack: C/C++ for systems, JS/React for UI, and Linux everywhere.
+Senior CS student at SFSU that build across the stack: C/C++ for systems, JS/React for UI, and uses Linux everywhere. <br>
 Currently trying to tinker with Raspberry Pi and 3d printing.

 ## Selected Projects